 All of these marble fountains boast classical designs from antiquity, but if you place this one properly, it will look like it’s always been there.

-A grand two-tier marble fountain like this, however, clearly must be the centerpiece of wherever it is placed.
+A grand two-tier marble fountain like this, however, clearly must be the centrepiece of wherever it is placed.
 It is a very versatile design: the untarnished white stone of this marble fountain would stand out vividly against greenery, and the smooth marble texture would give it a sense of strength and timelessness next to, for example, the bricks of a building or house.
 Furthermore, This marble fountain would glow bright white in the shade or gleam proudly in sunlight.

 So, then, the question is not “where does this marble fountain belong?” but “where will this stone fountain have the highest visibility?
 Elevated on a hill or pedestal, or as the centerpiece of a larger layout?